-At the end of the course, student is able to
+COURSE OUTCOMES: After the completion of this course, the student will be able to

 - 1. Identify the natural resources and realise the importance of water, food, forest, mineral, energy, land resources and effects of over utilisation. - 2.
 Understand the concept of ecosystems and realise the importance of interlinking of food chains. - 3.
 Contribute for the conservation of bio-diversity. - 4.
 Suggest suitable remedial measure for the problems of environmental pollution and contribute for the framing of legislation for protection of environment. - 5.
 Follow the environmental ethics and contribute to the mitigation and management of environmental disasters.